tobyweston/blog/source/_posts/2012-07-28-mountain-lion-carnage.md

 [Apparently](http://www.sublimetext.com/forum/viewtopic.php?f=3&p=34790), Apple removed Subversion with 10.8 so there's nothing to do other than install it manually.

 You can install Xcode which should put Subversion in `/Applications/Xcode.app/Contents/Developer/usr/bin/svn`.
 Victor Quinn talks about [reinstalling Xcode](http://victorquinn.com/blog/2012/02/19/fix-git-svn-in-mountain-lion/) to fix similar problems.

+## Java

+OSX will install this for you the first time you try and start up a Java app.
+It sets up a symbolic link for `mvn` to point to Maven 3 which may need adjusting if you're still using Maven 2.
+See [this post]({{ root_url}}/2011/10/29/java-source-on-mac) for the fix.